TSM Verdict

 No, they don't take reservations - it's first come, first served.
 Weekend mornings can have long waits, so calling ahead to check busy times is smart.

-More great places in Maggie Valley
+More in Maggie Valley

 Explore More